DUTCHESS RAIL TRAIL:

 Difficulty: Easy.
 Flat, paved rail trail.

-Central section; From the Taconic State Pkwy take the Route 55 exit west.
+Starting from Poughkeepsie [Central section]; From the Taconic State Pkwy take exit 47B to Route 55 west.
 Travel 4.5 miles and turn left on Old Manchester Rd (Route 49).
 Old Manchester Road parking lot 1 is on your left.
 Old Manchester Road parking lot 2 is just up this road on your left.

 The Metro-North Railroad's Hudson Line has a stop in Poughkeepsie.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

 Starting from the Turner Street parking lot; Here, two rail lines merged, with the other line still active over to your left.
-Wooden mile marker 0 is located at the start of the trail and appears on your right every 1/2 mile.
+Wooden Mile Marker 0 is located at the start of the trail and appears on your right every 0.5 miles.

-Note; Heading south the trail travels underneath Route 82 and brings you to Martin Rd.
+Note; Heading South the trail travels underneath Route 82 where it connects to the Maybrook Trailway .
+Left leads to the Martin Road parking area.

 BEFORE YOU SET OUT BE SURE TO READ THE